ABrain-One/nn-hf/README.md

 ## Running on Linux without Python and a Virtual Environment

-Replace the text inside the angle brackets, including the brackets, with the appropriate strings
+Replace the text with angle brackets by appropriate strings

 ```bash
    cd uploader